skelouse/capstone-stock-analysis/README.md

 * Coming soon...

 ## Next Steps:
-> * Cluster on absolute correlation?  take.corr for different symbols
+> * Cluster on absolute correlation takeing correlation for different symbols.
-> * Tune network on which columns are being used for predictions
+> * Tune network on which columns are being used for predictions.
-> * Tune network with vs without differencing and/or scaling
+> * Tune network with vs without differencing and/or scaling.
+> * Forecast tomorrow's prices

 # Folder Structure
 ```